-There are several websites where you can search for schools looking for teachers from around the country.
-If you are moving to a specific state, then include that in the search function to narrow the job search.
+There are several websites where you can search for schools looking for teachers relocating from around the country.
+If you are moving to a specific state, include that in the search function to narrow the job search.
 Look on job boards, LinkedIn, and other social media applications to easily filter teaching jobs by state, grade level, school type, and district.

-If you are moving out of the country consider narrowing your search to those overseas countries looking specifically for foreign teachers.
+If you are moving out of the country, consider narrowing your search to those overseas countries looking specifically for foreign teachers.
 There are plenty of opportunities for native English-speaking teachers abroad.
-Make sure you do your research, as with any potential employer, to ensure you have the qualifications and would make a good fit.
+Make sure you do your research, as with any potential employer, to ensure you have the qualifications and make a good fit.

 Take Advantage of Job Search Networking

 The goal of networking is to create as much exposure as possible.
 If you have friends, family, previous colleagues, or college alumni in the state or country you want to relocate to, use them as part of your “marketing” team.
-They may have connections in the teaching industry and can pass your name and credentials on to the right people.
+They may have connections in the teaching industry and pass your name and credentials on to the right people.

 Utilize Social Media/LinkedIn

 If you don’t have a LinkedIn profile yet, then create one.
-If you have on, optimize it to get the best results.
+If you have one, optimize it to get the best results.
 This is one site where you can build online networks within the city you are moving to.
 Join networks such as your grad school alumni group.
-Look to see if anyone you graduated with has moved to the city you are relocating to and reach out to them with your intentions.
-They may have connections within the area you wish to move to and can pass on your information to potential schools.
+Look to see if anyone you graduated with has moved to the city you are relocating to, and reach out to them with your intentions.
+They may have connections within the area you wish to move to and pass on your information to potential schools.

 Prepare Your Job Search Documents and Applications

 Ensure that your resume is updated when you start applying for positions in the area you are relocating to.
-Take a close look at the required qualifications on the job posting and make sure that your resume reflects the information and credentials the district is looking for.
-If you need to update your licensing, then start the process immediately and relay to the potential employers that you have instigated the process of gaining the required certifications for the state or country.
+Take a close look at the required qualifications on the job posting and ensure that your resume reflects the information and credentials the district is looking for.
+If you need to update your licensing, start the process immediately and relay to the potential employers that you have instigated the process of gaining the required certifications for the state or country.

 Another tip is to leave your current address off your resume and cover letter.
 Some, but not all, hiring managers or principals may disregard your application altogether if they see that you are not currently in the area.

-If there are no specific openings in your target district, consider sending out your resume and cover letter to principals introducing yourself in the spring or mid-summer.
+If there are no specific openings in your target district, consider sending your resume and cover letter to principals introducing yourself in the spring or mid-summer.

-Another tip to remember:
+Another tip for teachers relocating to remember:

-Submit Online Applications
+Teachers Relocating Need to Submit Online Applications

 Most districts utilize online application systems to prescreen candidates and maintain a consistent candidate pool for the school.
 These systems pick out teaching buzzwords, required credentials, and any other requirements mentioned in the job posting.
-It is imperative that when you submit your documents to these online systems you have the correct credentials for the position along with the necessary keywords, otherwise you will not get past the screening process.
+It is imperative that when you submit your documents to these online systems, you have the correct credentials for the position along with the necessary keywords.
+Otherwise, you will not get past the screening process.

 Send Follow-Up Letters/Emails

-Once you have submitted your resume and cover letter or online application, it is a good idea to follow up with the potential employers to see if there are any further questions you can answer for them.
+Once you have submitted your resume and cover letter or online application, it is a good idea to follow up with potential employers to see if there are any further questions you can answer for them.

 Apply for “Anchor” Positions/Fill a Need

-If the move is imminent and you have a set deadline to get a new position, consider applying for a job that you may be overqualified for.
-This may seem counterintuitive as you have worked hard in your current position to gain the experience and education to teach at a high level, but this may be a strategy that gets your foot in the door.
+If the move is imminent and you have a set deadline to get a new position, consider applying for a job you may be overqualified for.
+This may seem counterintuitive as you have worked hard in your current situation to gain the experience and education to teach at a high level, but this may be a strategy that gets your foot in the door.